jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 c. em -> ex -> vi
 d. em -> ed -> vi -> vim

-6. What are the three modes in vi?  ( sperate each answer via a comma)
+6. What are the three modes in vi?

 7. What is the key you use in vi to transition bewteen COMMAND MODE and INSERT mode?
 (Just three letters)